Hoshangabad: History

 The city was earlier called Narmadapur after the Narmada river.
 Later the name was changed to Hoshangabad after Hoshang Shah Gori, the first ruler of Malwa Sultanate.
 Hoshangabad district was part of the Nerbudda (Narmada) Division of the Central Provinces and Berar, which became the state of Madhya Bharat (later Madhya Pradesh) after India's independence in 1947.

-The city is famous for its beautiful ghats along the banks of the Narmada river, Sethani ghat is a major attraction.
-There are colourful celebrations in the city on Narmada Jayanti.
-During celebrations this year the CM announced the efforts to rename the town.
-A Satsang Bhavan on the ghat has regular visits by Hindu saints who hold regular religious discourses on Ramcharitmanas and Gita.

 The city was renamed to Narmadapuram in March 2021.

 Geography

 Hoshangabad is located at 22.75°N 77.72°E. It has an average elevation of 278 m.

-Topography

-Northern boundary of the district is river Narmada.
-Across this the district of Raisen and Sehore lies.
-The district of Betul lies in the south, whereas the Harda district faces with the western and south-western boundaries and Narsingpur and Chhindwara districts, close to the north-eastern and south-eastern sides of the district respectively.

 Climate

 The climate of Hoshangabad district is typically that of Central India.
 Being close to the Tropic of Cancer, there is a hot, dry summer with maximum temperature of 40 - 42 degrees Celsius (April - June).
 This is followed by the monsoons with copious rainfall.
 The winters are dry and mild (November to February).
 An average height from the sea level is 331 m and average rainfall is 134 cm.